Physical Therapy for Neck Pain: Effective Approaches and Treatments

 | Without insurance | $80 to $120 per session in Quebec |

 Approximately 80 to 90% of Quebec workers are covered by their employer.
-Since 2015, you can consult a physical therapist directly without a doctor's prescription.
+Since 2015, you can consult a physical therapist directly without a doctor's referral.

-In approximately 10 to 15% of cases, physical therapy alone is not enough to resolve the problem.
-Some conditions require a combined approach or additional interventions.
+In approximately 10 to 15% of cases, physical therapy alone is not sufficient to resolve the problem.
+Certain conditions require a combined approach or additional interventions.

 Signs that another approach may be necessary include: no improvement after 6 to 8 weeks of appropriate treatment, progressive neurological symptoms such as worsening weakness or spreading numbness, and severe pain that does not respond to conservative treatments.

-Complementary options include medication prescribed by your doctor for a short period of time, corticosteroid injections for specific cases, and, in rare cases, surgery for significant nerve compression with progressive neurological symptoms.
+Additional options include medications prescribed by your doctor for a short period of time, corticosteroid injections for specific cases, and, in rare cases, surgery for significant nerve compression with progressive neurological symptoms.

 Reassuring fact: even when physical therapy alone is not enough, it generally remains an important component of overall treatment.